-- Tell someone friend, teacher or parent - Make sure they explain how the situation is affecting them and how they are feeling - Make sure that they have a say in the solution - They understand that you cannot beat bullying on your own - "Bystander apathy" is not acceptable behaviour
+- Follow the visual flow chart to understand the process of what to do next (See appendix) - Tell someone friend, trusted adult, teacher or parent - Make sure they explain how the situation is affecting them and how they are feeling - Make sure that they have a say in the solution - They understand that you cannot beat bullying on your own - "Bystander apathy" is not acceptable behaviour

-Advice to staff dealing with bullying ...
+Advice to staff ...

-- When dealing with an accusation of bullying talk to all people concerned listen to both parties and check that this isn't an isolated incident - Any serious accusation of bullying must be passed on to the Deputy Head Pupil Development - Some forms of bullying are known to be unintentional e.g. when a comment is forwarded from a second party without prior thought of the effect it may have - PHSE and form tutor sessions can be used to reinforce and talk through issues with a group of children - Any suspicions of a potential bullying problem identified can be raised and discussed at staff meetings or briefings - Any adverse behaviour which may be precursor of bullying may be addressed by behaviour modification methods, such as anger management, accompanied by careful monitoring
+- When dealing with an accusation of bullying talk to all people concerned listen to both parties and check that this isn't an isolated incident - Any serious accusation of bullying must be passed on to the Head of EYFS/KS1/Lower/Upper School and the Deputy Head Pupil Development - Some forms of bullying are known to be unintentional, e.g. when a comment is forwarded from a second party without prior thought of the effect it may have - PHSE and form tutor sessions can be used to reinforce and talk through issues with a group of children - Any suspicions of a potential bullying problem identified can be raised and discussed at staff meetings or briefings - Any adverse behaviour which may be precursor of bullying may be addressed by behaviour modification methods, such as anger management, accompanied by careful monitoring - Staff need to be aware that the impact of bullying can be severe because of the nature and extent of the bullying and it could affect the social, mental and emotional health of the pupil.
+In such cases we will endeavour to find appropriate provision for a child's needs.